dotnet/sourcelink/README.md

 ## Using SourceLink

-You can enable SourceLink in your own project by following this [example](https://github.com/dotnet/sourcelink/blob/master/docs/Readme.md#example):
+You can enable SourceLink in your own project that uses .NET SDK 2.1 by following this [example](https://github.com/dotnet/sourcelink/blob/master/docs/Readme.md#example):

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">